 Further progressing of a complaint beyond the second review will depend on the nature of the matter.
-The Charity Commission has a list of the types of issues that it would be willing to investigate; similarly PAVO has an investigation procedure that it will instigate in some circumstances.
+The Charity Commission has a list of the types of issues that it would be willing to investigate.
 Other alternative routes include referring the matter to the police, Trading Standards, the Health and Safety Executive or other appropriate body or a funding body if the service being complained about was funded directly by such a body.
 The response from the second review will explain all relevant options.